purpletechceo/purpletech-soen341projectF2023/Sprint 3/Meeting Minutes/purpletech_Sprint3_Meeting2_11-08-2023.md

 ### Minh's Presentation on Broker Display

 Minh delivered a presentation on the UI approach for displaying brokers.
-Feedback from the team was provided to enhance the overall user experience.
+Feedback from the team was provided to enhance the overall user experience (including maps to get the available housing around an area).
 Minh committed to incorporating the feedback and presenting an updated version for review.

 ### Final Integration and Broker Search

-Shah presented the importance of the final integration phase and discussed the agreed-upon criteria for broker selection.
-The team actively participated in refining the criteria for a seamless broker search experience.
+Shah will implement the final integration phase and discussed the agreed-upon criteria for broker selection.

 ### Mortgage Calculator and Sprint 4 Planning

 The team engaged in a planning discussion for the development of the Mortgage Calculator.
 Potential user stories for Sprint 4 were explored, and a plan was outlined for their implementation.

 ## Action Items